 Milwaukee M12 FUEL

-If you were looking at the Kobalt and thinking that it was a far burlier drill than you need, then you might want to consider the M12 FUEL by Milwaukee.
-This 12-volt drill packs a surprising punch and did quite well in our tests, even though it is at a bit of a disadvantage with its lower voltage.
-It did very well in our drilling test, making it through the steel sheets and even using the 5" hole saw without too much of a struggle.
-It does a great job of driving in normal screws and is solidly convenient to use.
-This compact drill includes two different size batteries so you can maximize its runtime or its portability, depending on your project needs.
+Though it is at a disadvantage with its lower voltage, this 12-volt drill packed a surprising punch and did well in our tests.
+It performed well in our drilling test, powering through the steel sheets and operating the 5" hole saw without much struggle.
+It did a great job of driving screws in and is solidly convenient to use.
+This compact drill includes two different size batteries, so depending on your needs you can maximize its runtime or its portability.

-However, this drill does lack the power of the higher voltage models, which was evident in our lag screw test.
-The M12 could drive in the larger lag screws, but you could tell that it was a bit difficult for it.
-This drill is also a bit on the expensive side for a 12-volt model, but it does include the additional extra-large battery.
-If you like the compact nature of a 12-volt drill, but still want the power to handle harder drilling tasks, then the M12 FUEL is the perfect choice for you.
+Our lag screw test proved that this drill lacked the power of the higher voltage models.
+It could drive in the larger lag screws, but with some difficulty.
+The M12 includes an additional extra-large battery but is expensive for a 12-volt model.
+If you like the compact nature of a 12-volt drill but still want the power to handle more challenging drilling tasks, then the M12 FUEL is the perfect choice for you.

 Read Full Review: Milwaukee M12 FUEL